hozana/next-translate-routes/README.md

 If `routesDataFileName` is defined, to `'routesData'` for example, next-translate-routes will look in the `pages` folder for files named `routesData.json` or `routesData.yaml` instead of the default `_routes.json` or `_routes.yaml`.

 If `routesTree` is defined, next-translate-routes won't parse the `pages` folder and will use the given object as the routes tree.
 If you uses it, beware of building correctly the routes tree to avoid bugs.

+#### Translate/untranslate urls

+Two helpers are exposed to translate/untranslate urls:

+- fileUrlToUrl transforms a file url into a translated url
+- urlToFileUrl transforms a translated url into a file url

+Both of them take 2 arguments: an url and a locale.

 #### Constrained dynamic paths segments